1970 Pontiac GTO Ram Air IV Convertible VIN 242670Z134463

 The strikingly elegant appearance of Ken’s GTO masquerades the brute power of the grossly underrated Ram Air IV engine and close ratio 4 speed.
 Only the Ram Air IV decals on the hood and the “eyebrow” fender stripes give any hint of the performance capabilities of this rare and unique automobile.
 Factory rated at 370 HP, Ken’s GTO dyno tested at a heart pounding 436 HP.

 “For People Who Think Driving Should Be Fun…” was the headline on the GTO sales brochure for 1970.
 That catch phrase certainly applies to Ken Nagel.
-In 2015 Ken let it be known that he was in the market for a Ram Air IV GTO convertible to sit beside his ‘70 LS6, ’69 Oldsmobile 4-4-2 W30 and ’68 Shelby GT 500KR convertibles.
-In the fall of 2015 Ken got a call from Gary Riley of Level One Restorations in Arvada, CO.
-Gary had a line on a rust free, largely intact RA-4 GTO that had been sitting in a warehouse for a number of years.
-After extensive research produced a PHS build sheet and paperwork going back to the original owner that authenticated the car, Ken made the purchase and subsequently commissioned Gary to undertake a comprehensive restoration.
-On July 27, 2017 After 18 months in the shop Gary delivered the now pristine GTO.
+Ken let it be known that he was in the market for a Ram Air IV GTO convertible to sit beside his ‘70 LS6, ’69 Oldsmobile 4-4-2 W30 and ’68 Shelby GT 500KR convertibles.
+In the fall of 2015 Ken located a rust free, largely intact RA-4 GTO that had been sitting in a warehouse for a number of years.
+After extensive research produced a PHS build sheet and paperwork going back to the original owner that authenticated the car, Ken made the purchase and subsequently commissioned a comprehensive restoration.
+On July 27, 2017 After 18 months in the shop the now pristine GTO was delivered.

 The background, history and paperwork on this car are complete in every detail, going back to the original owner.
 The car was ordered new from Pansing Pontiac in Littelton CO by Jordan Primack.
+We were able to interview Jordan along with others who were associated with the car for its entire history and record their recollections.
 It was assembled at the GM plant in Fremont, CA sometime between April 4 & 11 1970.
 Delivery to Pansing took place on March 16, 1970.

 Jordan and his friend Laurence Rich, were into fast cars back then.
 Larry bought a 1970 455 HO GTO that he still has, at about the same time Jordan bought his Ram-4.
 Jordan and Larry were kind enough to be interviewed about the history of the Ram-4.
 Turns out Larry was working his way through law school at Pansing Pontiac and remembers the car well.
 Jordan said that his wife drove the car to and from her job.
 He was a contractor and mostly drove his pick-up truck.
 Jordan, who is now a successful real estate developer, still has a photo of the GTO on his desk in his office.
 He graciously agreed to send us a copy.
 The photo shows the car doing a speed run on one of the county roads outside of Denver.
 He said it would do quarters in the 13’s at Denver’s 5,000 ft. altitude.
-Jordan’s family started to grow so he sold the GTO to a friend on October 29, 1973.
+As Jordan’s family started to grow, he wanted to trade it back to Pansing for something more “sensible”.
+But in 1973 there was no demand for a convertible with a stick shift and thirsty engine, so he sold the GTO on October 29, 1973 to John Patrick Dickinson a friend, who lived in the neighborhood.
+John kept the car for 42 years until he sold it to Ken Nagel on November 10, 2015.

-Now, 42 years later it was in Gary Riley’s Level One Restoration shop in Arvada.
-When Gary dismantled the car, he found it to be intact.
+Now, 42 years later it was in the restoration shop.
+When it was dismantled it was found to be intact.
 All the pieces were in place and the body and chassis were in great condition.
-Applying his usual meticulous, obsessive, methodology, the GTO was painstaking brought back to build sheet specifications.
+The GTO was painstaking brought back to build sheet specifications.
 The chassis and suspension components were refurbished and new bushings and joints installed.
-The original drivetrain was overhauled and a service replacement block installed to replace the one that suffered a freeze crack.
+The original drivetrain was overhauled and the original heads, manifolds etc. were installed on a service replacement block that replaced the one that suffered a freeze crack.
 The interior upholstery was replaced with new old stock material.
 The Palomino Copper paint was accurately matched to the original 1970 finish and laid over the original sheet metal.
-Everything on the finished restoration from the glass to those famous round-port heads was original to the car.
+Everything on the finished restoration from the glass, steering wheel, to those famous round-port heads was original to the car.
 A few NOS replacement parts were needed to make the car identical to the 1970 build sheet.

 The Pontiac V8 engine evolved into one of the finest performance powerplants ever inserted into a production car.
 Special engineering for the heads, pistons, cam, crank and the Ram Air induction system combined to produce a “beast” in the beauty.